Battle of Kalvarija: Battle

-On April 5, E. Radkevich ordered the completion of the operation to capture Mariampol and Kalvarien.
-In the Russian 10th Army at that time there were 269,951 men against 157,525 Germans.
-The Russians hoped to finally break the stubborn resistance of the Germans thanks to their numerical superiority.
+On April 5, Evgeny Radkevich ordered the completion of the operation to capture Marijampolė and Kalvarija.
+In the Russian 10th Army at that time there were 269,951 men versus 157,525 Germans.
+The Russians hoped to finally break the stubborn resistance of the Germans thanks to numerical superiority.
 The artillery was provided with ammunition at the rate of 252 light, 200 mortar and 209 heavy shells per barrel.
-But on the day of April 5, the Kovno's detachment near Mariampol could not overcome the dense small arms and cannon fire and the stubborn resistance of the Germans.
+But on the day of April 5, the Kovno's detachment near Marijampolė could not overcome the dense small arms and cannon fire and the stubborn resistance of the Germans.
 The 1st Guards Cavalry Division retreated under the onslaught of the Germans.

 On April 6, the German units of the 31st and 42nd Infantry Divisions, despite their small numbers (in the 31st - only 3,000 men), launched a counterattack on the Kovno's detachment.
-The brigade of the Russian 68th Infantry Division ("which stood for three days in the water under the enemy's barriers") retreated from Mariampol, and the 1st Guards Cavalry Division continued its retreat.
-The 56th division could not withstand the onslaught of the Germans.
-Only the 73rd Infantry Division and a separate infantry brigade moved forward a little.
+The brigade of the Russian 68th Infantry Division ("which stood for three days in the water versus the German's barriers") retreated from Marijampolė, and the 1st Guards Cavalry Division continued its retreat.
+The Russian 56th Infantry Division could not withstand the onslaught of the Germans.
+Only the Russian 73rd Infantry Division and a separate infantry brigade moved forward a little.
 An attempt to break into the rear of the Germans by the 2nd Guards and 3rd Cavalry Divisions failed.
-On the site of the Potapov detachment, the Germans defeated the Ust-Dvinsk battalion (he lost 54 killed, 93 wounded, and 9 officers and 320 soldiers were missing).
+On the site of the Potapov's detachment, the Germans defeated the Ust-Dvinsk battalion (Russians lost 54 killed, 93 wounded, and 9 officers and 320 soldiers were missing).
 But the counterattack of the Germans did not receive development and was stopped by order of the staff of the Supreme Commander of All German Forces in the East.

 Since the beginning of the Easter battles, the Russian 10th Army has lost 646 killed, 2,894 wounded, 958 missing.
 But the German’s damage was tangible.
 Only in the XXI Army Corps, 287 men were killed, 724 wounded, 674 missing.

 On April 8-11, the fighting continued with varying success.
 The casualties of the Russian 10th Army for April 8-12 amounted to 1,202 killed, 3,680 wounded, 1,073 missing.
 693 prisoners and 8 machine guns were captured.

 Outcome

-After Easter battle at Kalvarija, on April 13, E. Radkevich ordered, referring to the "extremely difficult condition of the soil for movement", to stop the offensive and gain a foothold in their positions with the aim of their stubborn defense, and "it is possible for all commanders to personally check the service of their subordinate units more often, in order to weaken vigilance not allow the enemy to break through anywhere in the rear or flank".
+After Easter battle at Kalvarija, on April 13, Radkevich ordered, referring to the "extremely difficult condition of the soil for movement", to stop the offensive and gain a foothold in their positions with the aim of their stubborn defense, and "it is possible for all commanders to personally check the service of their subordinate units more often, in order to weaken vigilance not allow the enemy to break through anywhere in the rear or flank".